 Myth #6: If I can’t be active often enough, I might as well not even do it.

 False: Remember: Any activity is better than no activity, even if it’s only a 15-minute walk.
 Being physically active is important for heart health and is proven to reduce stress.
 So, even if you can’t make it to the gym or yoga class, you can always do something active each day.
 Taking a walk, climbing the stairs instead of hopping on the elevator or escalator all count!
+If you have some fatigue after the workout you can use a natural herb such as St John’s Wort.

 Myth #7: You can take the weight off of specific body parts by doing exercises that target those areas.